-Stubbornly hopeful, Ryan and Jenny Penley posted flyers around the University of Maryland campus, inviting students to the first Campus Crusade for Christ meeting in years.
+Stubbornly hopeful, Ryan and Jenny Penley posted flyers around the University of Maryland campus, inviting students to the first Cru meeting in years.

 Several years earlier, while students at Virginia Tech, Ryan and Jenny had dreamed of starting something here.

 Near Jenny's childhood home and mostly a commuter school, the campus boast a student body of 37,000 students from 139 countries.

 On that first night, 35 Maryland students ventured into the basement classroom in Juan Ramon Jimenez Hall.

 They feasted on free ice cream and played games.

 "There was a good vibe in the room," Ryan remembers.
 But he was believing God for much more than just people in seats.
 Like a quarterback calling the play, the staff member with Cru spoke up.

 "If you are looking for a group to plug into and just to have fellowship, this group isn't for you," he said.
 "I would love to point you in the right direction to other groups on campus, some other places you can get fed, but this is not what we are going to be about.
 We are going to be about building up students, but with the idea of changing this campus."